 (ii) a Curriculum Vitae including a list of publications and a statement outlining the contribution(s) to each publication.
 The permission of the nominee is not required, and the nominee needs not to be made aware of his/her nomination.

 In order to qualify for the award the Nominees should be younger professionals, with a Master of Science (or equivalent) or higher level degree, aged 40 or younger at the time of nomination for the prize.
 The call for nominations is advertised in the WAAVP Newsletter in the calendar year preceding the WAAVP Conference.
-Nominations should be sent to the Secretary, of the WAAVP, by 1 February the year of the Conference and forwarded to the members of the Awards Management Committee (MC).
+Nominations should be sent to the Secretary, of the WAAVP, by 31st of December the year before the Conference and these will then be forwarded to the members of the Awards Management Committee (MC).

 The Management Committee will evaluate nominated candidates, irrespective of gender, religion, and/or geographical origin.
 Nominations are only valid for the year in which they are made, but this does not preclude re-nomination of unsuccessful candidates in subsequent years.
 A candidate can only receive the award once.
 Serving members of the MC shall be automatically barred from being nominated themselves or from proposing or seconding someone else.